 Instructions

-• Rinse and pat dry pork with a paper towel.
+• Rinse and pat dry the pork with a paper towel.
 Trim excess fat and cut into 2-3 inches chunks.

 • Combine oil, salt, pepper, oregano, garlic powder, onion powder, cumin, cinnamon, and minced garlic in the Instant Pot.
 Add pork and toss to coat.